 The town of Kanal (short of Kanal ob Soci) is the 4th most important town in the region after Bovec, Tolmin and Kobarid.
 In addition to the remnants of World War II left behind from the Isonzo front, you can enjoy a fantastic view of the Julian Alps.

-Due to its size, the settlement is mostly located on the left bank of the river Soča.
+Due to its size, the settlement is mainly located on the left bank of the river Soča.
 On the eastern border, on the left bank of the Soca, runs the Bohinj railway, which we have already written about.

 Photos and videos